What are the best Docker tools? An overview

-Each node in a Docker cluster without management tasks is called a remote deployment target in Panamax terminology.
+In Panamax terminology, each node in a Docker cluster without management tasks is referred to as a remote deployment target.
 Deployment targets consist of a Docker host, which is configured to deploy Panamax templates with the help of the following components:

 - Deployment target installer: The deployment target installer starts a Docker host, complete with a Panamax remote agent and orchestration adapter.

-- Panamax remotea agent: If a Panamax remote agent is installed, then applications can be distributed over the local Panamax client to any desired endpoint in the cluster.
+- Panamax remote agent: If a Panamax remote agent is installed, applications can be distributed over the local Panamax client to any desired endpoint in the cluster.
 The Panamax remote agent runs as a Docker container on every deployment target in the cluster.

 - Panamax orchestration adapter: In the orchestration adapter, the program logic is provided for each orchestration tool available for Panamax in an independent adapter layer.
-Because of this, users have the option to always choose the exact orchestration technology that is supported by their target environment.
+Because of this, users have the option to always choose the exact orchestration technology to be supported by their target environment.
 Pre-configured adapters include Kubernetes and Fleet: